 Maisie’s Pet Boutique offers dog agility sessions for owners living in Birmingham and surrounding areas.
 There are regular courses throughout the year and one-to-one sessions, so whether you want to master weave poles or take part in an agility trial, this is a great place to start.

 Just half an hour’s drive from Birmingham, this fantastic agility community offers sessions for all abilities, and you can progress from level 1 – to level 7.
 You can book a block of 5 sessions for just £30.
 Dawn, the trainer, has competed in the sport for many years and is also a competitive judge

 Located in Birmingham’s King’s Norton area, this friendly club welcomes all canines, including mixed-breed dogs.
 Beginners can do pre-agility sessions in their training sessions, and 1-2-1 training is also available.
 Held on a Monday and Tuesday evenings, an hour-long class is only around £6.00 per dog.

 These fun agility classes are run by an expert agility trainer who will recommend the best course based on your dog and ability.
 If you want to know what hand signals to give to get your pooch over the next obstacle or how to encourage him to jump, this is a fantastic place to start.

 These fantastic classes are perfect for those wanting to start agility training.
 They run foundation courses if you have a young puppy to get them used to commands and signals, foot placement, etc., without compromising their growing bones and a 4-week booking is approximately £60.

-This small agility club also offers basic obedience as well as fun and competitive agility.
-It costs around £20 per month for agility training and they also hold open days and parties, making it a real community where you can connect with like-minded owners and have fun.
+This small agility club also offers basic obedience and fun and competitive agility.
+It costs around £20 per month for agility training, and they also hold open days and parties, making it a real community where you can connect with like-minded owners and have fun.